spencer-shadley/completed-class/14-full-stack/3-saturday-relationships/activities/14-Post-Author-Association/README.md

 # Directory

-`13-Post-Author-Association/Unsolved`
+`14-Post-Author-Association/Unsolved`

 # Instructions

-The goal of this exercise is to modify the Post and Author models so that they are associated with eachother.
+The goal of this exercise is to modify the Post and Author models so that they are associated with each other.

+In groups:

 1. Run `npm install`